 More gift options are found in George's Street Arcade, a charming Victorian building for you to browse through old books, bohemian jewelry, and vintage clothes.

-Another street you should place in your shopping list is Francis Street, lined with antique shops.
-You'll find more of them in its surroundings, which together make Dublin one of Europe's best for antiques shopping.
+Another street you should place on your shopping list is Francis Street, lined with antique shops.
+You'll find more of them in the surroundings, which make Dublin one of Europe's best destinations for antiques shopping.
 Be warned that what you'll find is not exactly cheap.